awsdocs/amazon-efs-user-guide/doc_source/alternative-efs-backup.md

 ## Performance for Amazon EFS Backups Using AWS Data Pipeline<a name="backup-performance"></a>

 When performing data backups and restorations, your file system performance is subject to [Amazon EFS Performance](performance.md), including baseline and burst throughput capacity\.
-Be aware that the throughput used by your backup solution counts toward your total file system throughput\.
+The throughput used by your backup solution counts toward your total file system throughput\.
 The following table provides some recommendations for the Amazon EFS file system and Amazon EC2 instance sizes that work for this solution, assuming that your backup window is 15 minutes long\.

 | EFS Size \(30 MB Average File Size\) | Daily Change Volume | Remaining Burst Hours | Minimum Number of Backup Agents |